Assessments at Sandlapper

 ____________________________________________________________

 Ravens Testing, also known as the Ravens Progressive Matrices, is a non-verbal intelligence test that measures abstract reasoning and problem-solving abilities.
 The test consists of a series of visual puzzles that require the test-taker to identify patterns, complete sequences, or choose the correct piece to fit into a larger design.
 It is designed to assess fluid intelligence, which is the capacity to think logically and solve problems in novel situations, independent of acquired knowledge.
-All of the 2nd Grade students at Sandlapper will take the Ravens Test on Tuesday, September 17, 2024, at beginning at approximately 8:15am.
-RAVEN’s 2.0 is a 30 minute, timed test.
+All of the 2nd Grade students at Sandlapper will take the Ravens Test in September.
+RAVEN’s 2.0 is a 30-minute, timed test.